Housing News

 Takeaway: Competition for housing shows no sign of easing, which will continue to push prices higher in certain markets.

-6. New Home Construction.
-Builders can’t build them fast enough, constrained by rising land, labor, material costs and NIMBY (not-in-my-backyard) opposition in some communities afraid that new development will lead to overcrowding, congestion and other high-density ills.
+Builders can't build them fast enough, constrained by rising land, labor, material costs, and NIMBY (not-in-my-backyard) opposition in some communities afraid that new development will lead to overcrowding, congestion, and other high-density ills.

 Takeaway: Limited supply in the face of high demand will continue to stoke higher prices, meaning you're likely to pay more for a home a year from now than you will today, in certain markets.